pseudosma/dotfiles/README.md

 ```

 - [ ] Begin executing the scripts, starting with `system.sh` and then `brew.sh`.
 After that the order does not matter.

+> :warning: After running `ohmyzsh.sh`, a new zshrc file will be created.
+A copy of the original will be saved in the same directory so you'll need to reconcile any changes you've made to the new `.zshrc` file

 ## Software Checklist